sighupio/furyctl/docs/development/development.md

 Logging in the project is implemented using the `https://github.com/sirupsen/logrus` library, which is one of the most popular logging libraries for Go.
 There are no strict conventions for log messages, but Logrus supports various logging levels (info, error, debug) and can output logs in different formats, including plain text and JSON.

+The logs of all the tools used by furyctl, such as Terraform and Ansible, are intercepted and displayed using Logrus.
+They are also written to the furyctl log file.
+To display all logs when using furyctl use the flag `--debug`.

 </details>

 ---